Case Study – Public Sector

 Scottish Borders Walking Festival

-For the 2010 festival, Giles introduced the marketing strategy of inviting a walker from every county in the UK.
+In the second year, Giles introduced the marketing strategy of inviting a walker from every county in the UK.
 This resulted in walkers from 46 different counties (from the Highlands & Islands right down to the south coast of England) attending, compared to 29 counties the year before.

-The 2010 festival also saw the biggest attendance in its 16-year history, up over 20% on 2009 (which itself was up 16% on the highest previous attendance).
+The festival also saw the biggest attendance in its 16-year history, up over 20% on the previous year (which itself was up 16% on the highest previous attendance).
 All SMART targets were not only achieved, but exceeded:

 - Number of walkers attending: 20% over and above target